telosys-templates-v3/web-rest-soapui-T312/README.md

 # Telosys templates bundle for REST testing with SOAP-UI

-A [Telosys](http://telosys.org) bundle to generate a SOAP-UI project file.
+A [Telosys](http://telosys.org) bundle to generate files for [SoapUI](https://www.soapui.org/) tool.

-This bundle generates code for [SoapUI](https://www.soapui.org/) tool.
+This bundle generates a SoapUI project file (XML file) containing a set of REST requests for each entity defined in the model.

-The generated file is a SoapUI project file (XML file).
+Once the project file has been generated just import it in SoapUI with "*File / Import project*"

-Once this file has been generated just import it in SoapUI with "*File / Import project*"
+The generated project has been tested with SoapUI 5.5.0

 ## Requirements